Urban-Meteorology-Reading/SUEWS-Docs/docs/source/input_files/RunControl/Options_related_to_disaggregation_of_input_data.rst

 		Optional

 	:Description:
 		Specifies the number of subintervals (of length tt) over which to distribute rainfall in each interval (of length TT) for up to 5 intensity bins.
 Must take integer values.
-Use with RainDisaggMethod = 102. e.g. MultRainAmongN(1) = 5, MultRainAmongN(2) = 8, MultRainAmongN(3) = 12
 	:Configuration:
-		to fill
+		Use with RainDisaggMethod = 102.
+		e.g. MultRainAmongN(1) = 5, MultRainAmongN(2) = 8, MultRainAmongN(3) = 12

 .. option:: MultRainAmongNUpperI